Our Weekend Mass Schedule: Saturday 5:30 pm, Sunday 7:30 am, 9:30 am, or 11:30 am.

-Welcome to the website of the parish family of Our Lady of Nazareth (OLN) and thank you for visiting us today.
+Welcome to our parish family, Our Lady of Nazareth (OLN).
+Thank you for visiting us today.
 We’d love to welcome you in person and share with all that is going on here: the opportunities for you to know Jesus, to grow in faith, to deepen your prayer life, and join us in serving the Roanoke Valley and beyond.

 Our Lady of Nazareth Family of Faith

 If you are seeking a faith community, we pray you find welcome wherever you may go and that you might consider the Catholic Church a home for you.
-For all of us, let us participate as much as we are able in the songs and responses so that our voices can joy together to remember and give thanks for the blessings God gives us.
+For all of us, as we worship, let us participate as much as we are able in the songs and responses so that our voices can join together to remember and give thanks for the blessings God gives us.
+Catholics visiting or new to the area?
+See “Other Information” at the end of this page.
+Not Catholic?
+Want to learn more about the Catholic Faith?
+Click HERE to learn about our Thursday evening sessions or HERE for links that will take you to many different Catholic educational sites.

 The Catholic Mass has two main parts: the Liturgy of the Word and the Liturgy of the Eucharist.